 - Helps faith communities, local agencies and schools focus their efforts on the most pressing and prevalent issues teens face.

 - Helps evaluate the effectiveness of interventions developed to address pressing and prevalent teen issues.

-- Provides the option for school districts to have their own results to compare with Ottawa County as a whole.
-Schools and parents may then make evidence-based decisions about how to address their student body’s unique needs.
+- Provides the option for school systems to have their own results to compare with Ottawa County as a whole.
+Schools and parents/guardians may then make evidence-based decisions about how to address their student body’s unique needs.